MarkusJx/prebuilt-debug-jdk/README.md

 # prebuilt-debug-jdk
-Prebuilt openjdk images with debug and asan enabled and rust nightly installed
+Prebuilt openjdk images with debug and asan enabled

 Example usage in a github workflow using [`addnab/docker-run-action`](https://github.com/addnab/docker-run-action):
 ```yml